 “I hope others (not just other migrants) will feel that sense of longing for home in my story.
 Maybe even for a home that no longer exists because the time-bound nature of our memories means that even places are fleeting.
 But I also hope they can see that there are so many other ways to make a home that we carry the tools – our rituals, our heritage, our stories with us – like the soup in my story.
 For what are recipes, if not stories, made edible?”

-Natalie’s story and all the other stories mentioned here feature in the deeply personal and moving collection of migrant writings, Hear Our Stories, which will be published in August 2023 by Victorina Press.
-You can pre-order your copy of Hear Our Stories through this link.
+Natalie’s story and all the other stories mentioned here feature in the deeply personal and moving collection of migrant writings, Hear Our Stories, which will be published in August 2023 by Support Us.
+You can pre-order your copy of Hear Our Stories through this Link.